12 Healthy Toddler Lunch Ideas

-These 12 Healthy Toddler Lunches are nutrient packed (we are even going to hide some extra veggies in them) and balanced meals that will be devoured by your toddler in no time at all!
+Making a quick, easy, and healthy lunch for your little one just got so much easier!
+These 12 Toddler Lunch Ideas are fun and balanced meals that will be devoured by your toddler in no time at all!

 Toddler lunches can be tricky!

-These 12 lunches are tried and true lunches that I serve Ellie and Parker on an weekly basis.
+These 12 lunches for toddlers are tried-and-true meals that I serve Ellie and Parker on a weekly basis.

-Lunch on Left - chopped pieces of roasted chicken, black beans, shredded cheddar cheese, chopped blackberries and warmed peas with a drizzle of olive oil and pinch of cumin.
-Also for dessert a Beech-Nut Coldpuree pouch of pear & apricot puree.
+Left: Chopped pieces of roasted chicken, black beans, and shredded cheddar cheese; chopped blackberries; warmed peas with a drizzle of olive oil and a pinch of cumin.
+For dessert, a Beech-Nut Coldpuree pouch of pear & apricot puree.

-Lunch on Right - carrot puree + cream cheese sushi sandwich rolls, just apple puree (or applesauce of choice) with smiley face and chopped cucumber.
+Right: Carrot puree + cream cheese sushi sandwich rolls; just apple puree (or applesauce of choice) with a smiley face; chopped cucumber.

-Lunch on Left - hidden veggies grilled cheese, macaroni rings with meat sauce (or soup of choice) and blueberries (cut in half for younger toddlers).
+Left: Hidden veggies grilled cheese; macaroni rings with meat sauce (or soup of choice); blueberries (cut in half for younger toddlers).

 To make Hidden Veggies Grilled Cheese – take 2 pieces of whole wheat bread and spread butter on one side of each piece (the outside) and then spread roughly 1 teaspoon of just spinach, zucchini and peas on the other side (the inside) of each piece of bread.
 Layer 1-2 pieces of sliced cheddar cheese on top of the bread with the puree on it and lay the other piece of bread with the puree side towards the cheese.
 Grill sandwich in a medium skillet on medium heat for 3 minutes, flip and heat for 3 more minutes or until cheese is melted and crust is brown.
 Let cool slightly, cut into slices and serve.
 The green puree almost completely disappears into the bread, so kids will never know it was there.

-Lunch on Right - chopped turkey meatballs with citrusy sweet potato dip, chopped steamed broccoli with sea salt, chopped strawberries and a banana, cherry & beet smoothie.
+Right: Chopped turkey meatballs with citrusy sweet potato dip; chopped steamed broccoli with sea salt; chopped strawberries; and a banana, cherry & beet smoothie.

 To make the Citrusy Sweet Potato Dip – stir together 1 tablespoon of plain Greek yogurt (or mayonnaise) and 2 teaspoons of sweet potato, orange & pineapple puree until well incorporated.